PapenfussLab/PathOS/Docker/README.md

   #
   cd PathOS/Docker/database

-  # Run the PathOS docker container in the background
+  # Run the PathOS docker containers in the background
   #
   docker-compose up -d

   # Load the sample data into pathos.
 Skip this step if you don't want example data.
   # you should wait for the command to complete before proceeding to use PathOS.
-  # since data persists between sessions this only needs to be run once.
+  # since data persists between sessions, this only needs to be run once.
   #
   docker-compose run -v $PWD/load_dir/:/pathos-loader-input.d loader
   ```